Skip to main content

 Key takeaways:

 • The typical adult Benadryl dosage is 1 to 2 tablets or capsules by mouth every 4 to 6 hours as needed.
-Adults ages 65 and older should contact their healthcare provider before taking Benadryl.
+Adults ages 65 and older should contact a healthcare professional before taking Benadryl.
 Side effects, such as dizziness and urinary retention, are more common in older adults.

 • Children’s OTC Benadryl dosages are based on their age.
-For children under 6 years old, talk to their healthcare provider.
+For children under age 6, talk to their pediatrician.
 They can help you find out if it’s OK for your child to take Benadryl.

 • Benadryl is available as a brand-name medication.
 But you can also find it as a lower-cost generic.
 GoodRx can help make your medication more affordable.